ryansgot/autosemver/README.md

         }

         // Then, when your beta customers have signed off, merging to master
-        // from alpha would presumably also publish to whatever stable channel
+        // from beta would presumably also publish to whatever stable channel
         // holds your stable versions.
 Therefore, this configuration preserves
         // the major.minor.patch version and removes any preRelease or
         // meta data